RikVoorhaar/website/_posts/2020-08-10-normal-data.md

 ## The estimated cumulative distribution

 The solution is simple.
 While estimating the *probability density* function requires smoothing the data, it's much easier to estimate the *cumulative distribution* function.
 It only involves sorting our data.
-We can estimate the distribution function $\hat F$ by:
+We can estimate the distribution function $$\hat F$$ by:

 $$ \hat F(t) = \frac{\#\{\text{samples}\leq t\}}{\#\{\text{samples}\}}$$